eric-endsley/tap-room-redux/README.md

 #### By Eric Endsley

 ## Description
 This is a webpage built with React for the 'React Fundamentals' independent project at Epicodus.
 The webpage allows users to enter information about a Keg for a taproom (name, brand, abv, price) and populate this information to keg cards in a list.
 These individual cards can be clicked to view detail pages which display the user inputted information as well as the number of pints remaining in the keg.
-On the details page the user can also click a button to signify that they have poured a pint, which will reduce the number of pints remaining by 1. giut
+On the details page the user can also click a button to signify that they have poured a pint, which will reduce the number of pints remaining by 1.

 ## Project Component Structure
 ![structure of React components for Tap Room webpage](./src/img/TapRoomChart.png)